Medical Doctor Service Trust Agreement

 How do I update the Doctor Service Trust Agreement?

-The Medical Agreement is updated by an exchange of emails.
+An exchange of emails updates the Medical Agreement.
 Add more services as your accountant suggests.
 You can add a scope of work, plans, diagrams and specifications.

-The Medical Service Trust Agreement is silent on what it charges the medical practitioner.
-So that it is never out of date.
-Your accountant advises you on what the appropriate charges are during the financial year.
+The Medical Service Trust Agreement is silent on the charges it levies against the medical practitioner.
+So that it is always up to date.
+Your accountant advises you on the appropriate charges for the financial year.

 How do I set up a Doctor’s service trust structure?